 This worksheet contains the assumptions about mother-to-child transmission (MTCT) of HIV and paediatric HIV survival.
 The sheet begins with the assumptions about the MTCT rates that would be expected in the absence of any interventions to prevent MTCT.
-These are followed by the assumptions about rates of HIV survival in the absence of ART (HIVpositive children are classified as having early disease or late disease prior to ART initiation), and assumptions about the effect of ART on HIV mortality in children.
-In addition, two demographic parameters are specified (the relative rate of non-HIV mortality in older infants compared to younger infants, and the proportion of births that are male).
+These are followed by the assumptions about rates of HIV survival in the absence of ART (HIV-positive children are classified as having early disease or late disease prior to ART initiation), and assumptions about the effect of ART on HIV mortality in children.